-End your anxiety, depression and stress with this Japanese and Chinese meditation technique called Zazen [座禅].
-The aim of zazen is to "just sit" with an open mind, without getting attached to thoughts.
+Overcome your anxiety, depression, and stress with this Japanese and Chinese meditation technique called Zazen [座禅].
+The goal of zazen is to "just sit," with an open mind, without getting attached to thoughts.

-Zazen is the main form of Zen Buddhist meditation.
-Where the za [座] means to sit down; already the zen [禅] refers to a state of deep and subtle meditation. hard to explain the zazen with words, better practice it.
+Zazen is the main form of Zen-Buddhist meditation.
+Where za [座] means to sit; While zen [禅] refers to a state of deep and subtle meditation.
+It's hard to explain zazen with words, it's better to practice it.

 The practice of zazen consists of sitting in a comfortable position, with the spine erect, for periods of up to 40 minutes, interspersed with Kinhin meditation.